ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 of the hydrology model and the entire simulated depth of the soil model.
 This allows the depth of soil that is considered to be (microbially active) topsoil to be altered by users, without forcing them to update the entire setup of the hydrology model to match.
-In places in the documentation where both definitions of topsoil are pertinent the soil model specific definition of topsoil is referred to as the "biotic topsoil".
+In places in the documentation where both definitions of topsoil are pertinent, the soil model specific definition of topsoil is referred to as the "biotic topsoil".

 :::